-every pixel.
-Therefore the distance signal can be used to improve the intensity signal and the intensity signal can be used to correct the distance measurement [OFCB07].
-In [LLK08], depth image refinement techniques are discussed to overcome the low resolution of a PMD sensor in combination with an enhancement of object boundaries, which follow approaches from boundary preservation of subdivision surfaces.
+ToF cameras deliver both distance and intensity values for every pixel.
+Therefore, the distance signal can be used to improve the intensity signal and the intensity signal can be used to correct the distance measurement [OFCB07].
+In [LLK08], depth image refinement techniques are discussed to overcome the low resolution of a PMD camera in combination with an enhancement of object boundaries, which follow approaches from boundary preservation of subdivision surfaces.
+A signal-theoretic approach to model multiple object reflections in a single pixel by multi-modal Gaussian analysis is attempted by [PBP08].
 A bimodal approach using intra-patch similarity and optional color information is presented in [HSJS08].
-In [STDT08] the authors introduce a super-resolution approach to handle the low device resolution using depth maps acquired from slightly shifted points of view.
-Here, the low input depth images are obtained by unknown sensor rotation and the high resolution range image is formulated as the result of an optimization techniques.
+In [STDT08], the authors introduce a super-resolution approach to handle the low device resolution using depth maps acquired from slightly shifted points of view.
+Here, the low input depth images are obtained with unknown camera pose and the high resolution range image is formulated as the result of an optimization techniques.
 This approach is not real-time capable.

 The statistics of the natural environment are such that a higher resolution is required for color than for depth information.
-Therefore different combinations of high-resolution video cameras and lower-resolution ToF-sensors have been studied.
+Therefore, different combinations of high-resolution video cameras and lower-resolution ToF cameras have been studied

-Many researchers use a binocular combination of a ToF-sensor with one [LPL07,HJS08,JHS07,LKH07,SBKK07] or with several RGB-cameras [GLA08b], enhancing the low resolution ToF data with high resolution color information.
-This fixated sensor combinations enable the computation of the rigid 3D transformation between the optical centers of both sensors (external calibration) and intrinsic camera parameters of each sensor.
-Utilizing this transformations the 3D points provided by the ToF camera are co-registered with the 2D image, thus color information can be assigned to each 3D point.
+Some researchers use a binocular combination of a ToF camera with one [LPL\07,HJS08,JHS07,LKH07,SBKK07] or with several conventional cameras [GLA\08b], thereby enhancing the low resolution ToF data with high resolution color information.
+Such fixed camera combinations enable the computation of the rigid 3D transformation between the optical centers of both cameras (external calibration) as well as the intrinsic camera parameters of each camera.
+By utilizing this transformation, the 3D points provided by the ToF camera are co-registered with the 2D image, thus color information can be assigned to each 3D point.
 A commercial and compact binocular 2D/3D-camera based on the optical shutter approach has been released by 3DV Systems [YIM07].

-In many approaches a rather simple data fusion scheme is implemented by mapping the ToF pixel as 3D point onto the 2D image plane resulting in a single color value per ToF pixel [LPL07, HJS08, JHS07].
-A more sophisticated approach presented in [LKH07] projects the portion of the RGB image corresponding to a representative 3D ToF pixel geometry, e.g. a quad, using texture mapping techniques.
+In some approaches a rather simple data fusion scheme is implemented by mapping the ToF pixel as 3D point onto the 2D image plane, resulting in a single color respectively grayscale value per ToF pixel [LPL\07, HJS08, JHS07].
+A more sophisticated approach, presented in [LKH07], projects the portion of the RGB image corresponding to a representative 3D ToF pixel geometry, e.g. a quad, using texture mapping techniques.
 Furthermore, occlusion artifacts in the near range of the binocular camera rig are detected.
-[DT06] improve the resolution of a low-resolution range map by fusing it with a high-resolution color image.
-Their method exploits the fact that depth discontinuities often co-occur with color or brightness discontinuities; a Markov Random Field (MRF) is used to estimate the high-resolution range map.
-Yang e.a.
-[YYDN07] combine a high-resolution color image with a depth image by upscaling depth to color resolution.
+Huhle et al. [HJS08] present a range data smoothing based on Markov Random Fields (MRFs).
+This idea was adopted from Diebel et al. [DT06], who improved the resolution of a low-resolution range maps not acquired by ToF-cameras by fusion with high-resolution color images.
+These methods exploit the fact that depth discontinuities often co-occur with color or brightness discontinuities.
+Huhle et al. [HSJS08] proposed a fusion scheme which incorporates an outlier removal and range data smoothing based on the combined color and depth data in their non-local denoising scheme.
+Yang et al. [YYDN07] combine a high-resolution one or several color image with a depth image by upscaling depth to color resolution.
 They apply bilateral filtering and sub-pixel smoothing on the depth data with good results.